 Phishing, as explained in the above examples, could threaten a company in multiple ways.
 Some end goals could include gathering company secrets and selling them, getting company credit card information, initiating invalid wire transfers, gain access to the network via a backdoor Trojan, and many more.
 However, there are phishing prevention steps you can take to protect yourself and your business.

 First and foremost, confirming that anti-virus, anti-malware, and anti-spyware software is up to date is critical.
 While it is not the end-all solution, it is an important step for keeping malicious software off of computers and networks.
 Ensuring that all devices in contact with company data (computers, networks, cell phones, and others) are up to date with patches is the best way to prevent exploitations of these devices.
 If a bug in the software is exploited, a malicious individual could gain access to a company network and gather sensitive data as they see fit.
 Granting only necessary individuals access to sensitive files and implementing proper financial controls will prevent an attacker from gaining easy access to data or company funds.
 Finally, and most importantly, is the education of the users.
-While spam filters are a good way to reduce the amount of malicious emails, it will not stop everything.
+While spam filters are a good way to reduce the amount of phishing emails, it will not stop everything.
 When a user is properly educated in regards to email security, he/she will be much less likely to be socially engineered into opening bad attachments.